DanielMazurkiewicz/WebAI/README.md

 ## Basic goals

  - Providing simple to learn and use machine learning API
+ - Allowing to train and run AI in web browsers
  - Allowing to use of all possible and available hardware accelerations (simultaneusly) for training and running NNs - all installed gpu's (vulkan, opencl, glsl, cuda), dsp's, fgpa's, attached AI devices, cpu's
  - Neural networks architecture as flexible descriptive JSON format that can be:
     * easily maintained by developers